 Cross Them Off Your List

 On the right side of the list, you'll see two icons:

-If you made the call, click the clipboard icon.
+If you made the call, click the sticky note icon.
 This will prompt you to add Contact Note details.
-After you've filled out those details and pressed "Save Contact Note," you will see only a green clipboard icon for that row to indicate that a Note has been added.
+After you've filled out those details and pressed "Save Contact Note," you will see only a green sticky note icon for that row to indicate that a Note has been added.
 Once the page is refreshed, you will no longer see this Contact on your list.
 Additionally, you will see that Note in their Contact record.

 If you want to dismiss the call, click the trash can icon.
 Then, the icons will be replaced with an Undo link.
 As long as you stay on the page, you can click Undo to keep that Contact on your list.
 Once the page is refreshed, you will no longer see this Contact on your list.
 Note: Clicking the trash can icon simply dismisses the best call to drop the Contact from this list; it does NOT delete or archive the Contact.

 Virtuous makes a lot of calculations based on the information included in your database.
 That said, the following rings true more than ever: the data that Virtuous puts out is as good as the data that's put in.
 The more information you have on your donors, the better Virtuous can calculate these values that indicate potential success in fostering support in some way.

 Now that you know what goes into these calculations, you can begin (or continue) collecting and entering the relevant data that will help Virtuous make them as accurate as possible so you can truly make the best calls you can!